Guidelines for Submitting an Input Paper to the Committee on Human Spaceflight

 The committee is seeking input papers of no more than 4 pages in length, not counting any figures, tables or references.
 (Due to the expected volume of input, the committee is unable to guarantee that papers of greater length will be considered.)
 In discussing the above questions, please describe the reasoning that supports your arguments and, to the extent possible, include or cite any evidence that supports your views.
 In considering #1 above, submitters may consider private as well as government space programs.

 Because participants will be self-selected, these input papers will not be used to judge the prevalence of attitudes or opinions within various communities.
 However, they will help ensure that the committee hears about important issues from interested parties.
-All submitted papers will be reviewed by members of the Committee on Human Spaceflight and will also be available for public viewing via links to the committee webpage.
+All submitted papers will be reviewed by members of the Committee on Human Spaceflight and will also be available for public viewing via the public access records office.
 All input papers will be considered non-proprietary for distribution with attribution.

 Submissions closed as of July 9, 2013.